2023 Best Value Non-Professional Legal Studies Schools in Michigan

 For nationwide and regional rankings, we use out-of-state tuition and fees in our calculations.
 For statewide rankings, we use average in-state tuition and fees.

 Our analysis found Central Michigan University to be the best value school for non-professional general legal studies students who want to pursue a degree in Michigan.
-Located in the distant town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.
+Located in the town of Mount Pleasant, Central Michigan is a public school with a large student population.

 In-state tuition fees for undergraduate students at Central Michigan are $13,094 per year.
 On average, non-professional general legal studies graduates from Central Michigan take out $27,000 in student loans while working on their degree.

-The excellent programs at Oakland University helped the school earn the #2 place on this year’s ranking of the best non-professional general legal studies schools in Michigan.
-Oakland is a fairly large public school located in the large suburb of Rochester Hills.
+A rank of #2 on this year’s list means Oakland University is a great value for non-professional general legal studies students.
+Oakland is a fairly large public school located in the suburb of Rochester Hills.

 The average tuition and fees for an in-state undergraduate at Detroit Mercy are $30,154 a year.